Metric monads: Algebras in general categories

 \begin{exams} { \em (1) Over $\Set$, $(X,Y)$-ary operations coincide with $Y$-tuples of usual $X$-ary operations, i.e. $(X,1)$-ary in our terminology.
-And we get the well-known correspondence between Lawvere theories and finitary monads in $\Set$ due to \cite{L1}.
+Thus we get the well-known correspondence between Lawvere theories and finitary monads in $\Set$ due to \cite{L1}.